Enhanced redirect analytics in Optimizely Web Experimentation

 Third-party analytics and redirecting to a page with a different snippet

-We do not include code for all possible integrations in every snippet.
-That would waste bandwidth and slow your page load time.
-Instead, we add integration code to the snippet when you enable an integration for a project or experiment.
+Optimizely does not include code for all possible integrations in every snippet, which would waste bandwidth and slow your page load time.
+Instead, Optimizely adds integration code to the snippet when you enable an integration for a project or experiment.

-If you are using a third-party analytics integration and redirecting to a page with a different Optimizely Web Experimentation snippet in your account, the post-redirect snippet needs to have the analytics integrations enabled separately.
-This means if you intend to track the redirect experiment using a tool like Google Analytics, the snippet on the page you are redirecting to needs to also have the Google Analytics integration enabled.
+If you use a third-party analytics integration and redirect to a page with a different Optimizely Web Experimentation snippet in your account, the post-redirect snippet must have the analytics integrations enabled separately.
+If you intend to track the redirect experiment using a tool like Google Analytics, the snippet on the page you are redirecting to must also have the Google Analytics integration enabled.
 Because integrations are typically enabled on a per-experiment basis, this could mean the post-redirect snippet does not know about the redirect experiment and its integration settings.

 Here are a few suggestions for working around this constraint: